Collin awoke to Jake’s voice. “Collin! Michael’s relatives have come, and they brought Butler.”

 Then Collin asked about Dr. Jamel.
 He double-checked Quinn’s findings and approved of his treatment.
 “Now we can only wait.”
 He shook his head.
 “I hope he recovers.
 There’s so much to discuss.”
 Collin sunk into the armchair and ran his hands over his eyes.
 “He should recover.
 The damage is small.
 Looks like the biggest challenge will be motor skills on the left side.
 If his brain is mapped as eighty percent of the people, he probably hasn’t lost any of his cognitive abilities.”
 Collin leaned back, his eyes closed.

-Collin sighed and stood.
+Collin stood.
 “Guess I need to tell his wife.”

 A few minutes later he returned with Rose and Kayden.
 “Kayden said he’ll be all right?”

 “It looks promising.
 Without infection or unanticipated complications he should heal well.
 His lung has already begun working again on a limited basis.
-Ideally we’d have him on a respirator to make sure he’s getting enough oxygen, but I don’t have one.”
+Ideally we’d be giving him extra oxygen, but I don’t have a generator.”

 Rose looked up into his face.
 “Because of the tech limitations?”